Skies of Arcadia: In other media

 Skies of Arcadia characters have appeared in Sega properties.
 Multiple characters from the game later appeared in Sega's 2008 video game Valkyria Chronicles, another title directed by Shuntaro Tanaka.
 "Vyse Inglebard" and "Aika Thompson" appear as optional members of Squad 7 and are listed on each other's "Like" list.
 Fina also appears as one of several identical sisters who serve as the squad's unplayable medics.
-The three also appeared in the Japan-only Valkyria Chronicles 3 in 2011 as well.
+The three also appeared in the Japan-only Valkyria Chronicles III in 2011 as well.
 Vyse and Fina made minor cameos in some of the accompanying Valkyria Chronicles anime as well.
 Outside of the Valkyria games, Vyse has also made some appearances in some Sonic the Hedgehog related media.
 He is a playable character in 2012 Sega racing game Sonic & All-Stars Racing Transformed, which also features a racetrack based on Skies of Arcadia, where the participants must drive and fly through the Blue Rogue's home-base while eluding attacks from the Valuan Empire.
-Vyse also appears in the Sonic the Hedgehog comic book adaption of Transformed featured in Sonic Universe #45, and again in the Sonic comics for the "World Unite" Sega character crossover story arc.
+Vyse also appears in the Sonic the Hedgehog comic book adaptation of Transformed featured in Sonic Universe #45, and again in the Sonic comics for the "World Unite" Sega character crossover story arc.